a2ys/savant/src/content/pages/privacy.md

 draft: false
 ---

-#### Welcome to the Blog

-We’re super psyched to have you here!
+We’re super excited to have you here!
 Your privacy is our top priority, and we want to make sure you have a clear picture of how we handle any data we collect while you're enjoying our blog.
-Here’s the lowdown:

 #### Contact Information